 Unit 4 - Practice Quiz

-PHY109
+PHY109 50 Questions

 1 Which phenomenon could not be explained by classical mechanics, leading to the development of quantum mechanics?

-A. Interference of light
+A. Diffraction of light

-B. Diffraction of light
+B. Interference of light

-C. Black body radiation spectrum
+D. Black body radiation spectrum

 2 According to Planck's quantum theory, energy is emitted or absorbed in discrete packets called quanta.
 What is the energy of a single quantum of frequency ?